FabricAttachedMemory/Emulation/README.md

 The size of 16G will be explained below in the section on The Librarian.
 Trust me, this is a good starting number.

-After setting variables, now run the script; it takes the desired number of VMs as its sole argument.
+After setting variables, run the script; it takes the desired number of VMs as its sole argument.
 Several of the commands in the script must be run as root.
-You can either run the entire script as root (or sudo), or run the script as a normal user: all necessary commands are run internally behind "sudo".
+You can either run the script as "yourself" in which case you'll be prompted early for your password:

-    $ emulation_configure.bash n
+    $ ./emulation_configure.bash n

+or you can start it with sudo.
 Variables must be seen in the script's environment so use the "-E" command if invoking sudo directly:

-    $ sudo -E emulation_configure.bash n
+    $ sudo -E ./emulation_configure.bash n

-The variables can also be configured in the command where the script is run:

-    $ sudo FAME_VERBOSE=yes FAME_MIRROR=http://a.b.com/debian emulation_configure.bash n

 ## Behind the scenes